 Mses.
-Bowman, Cooksen and Fulton and Messrs.
-Crisp, Davis, Evans, Joyce and Redd are our independent directors under the NYSE's listing standards.
-Our Board of Directors examined the commercial relationships between us and companies for whom our independent directors serve as directors.
+Bowman, Cooksen, Fulton and Lawhorn and Messrs.
+Chung, Crisp, Davis, Evans, Joyce, Perkins, Teague and Redd are our independent directors under the NYSE's listing standards.
+On February 26, 2024, Mr. Evans resigned from the Board.
+Mr. Redd will not be standing for reelection and is retiring from the Board, effective as of the date of the Annual Meeting.
+Our Board of Directors examined the commercial relationships between us and companies for whom our independent directors serve as directors and the terms of the Sajet Consolidation Transaction.
 The commercial relationships reviewed consisted of product and services purchases and product sales at market prices consistent with similar arrangements with unrelated entities.